j4321/tkColorPicker/README.rst

 askcolor(color="red", parent=None, title=_("Color Chooser"), alpha=False):

-    Display the color picker dialog and return the selected color in rgb and html format.
-(None, None) is returned if the color selection is cancelled.
+    Open a ColorPicker dialog and return the chosen color.

+    The selected color is returned as a tuple (RGB(A), #RRGGBB(AA)) (None, None) is returned if the color selection is cancelled.

+    Arguments:
-    * color: initially selected color, the following formats are supported
+        * color: initially selected color, supported formats:
-        - RGB (0-255 values)
+            - RGB(A)
-        - HTML (6-digits)
+            - #RRGGBB(AA)
-        - tkinter color names (see http://wiki.tcl.tk/37701 for a list)
+            - tkinter color name (see http://wiki.tcl.tk/37701 for a list)
         * parent: parent window
-    * title: title of the color picker dialog
+        * title: dialog title
-    * alpha: alpha channel support (boolean)
+        * alpha: alpha channel suppport

 Example